Jack Osborne: Storylines

-1996–present

 Jack arrives in Hollyoaks with Celia and Darren (Adam Booth), where they join Jack's daughter Ruth (Terri Dwyer).
 Jack becomes the landlord of The Dog in the Pond, after Celia's brother Greg (Alvin Stardust), decides to sell up following the death of his daughter Natasha (Shebah Ronay).
-Jack immediately causes a stir when it is revealed that he is the father of teenager Dawn's child Bethany, who needs a kidney transplant.
+Jack immediately causes a stir when it is revealed that he is the father of teenager Dawn Cunningham's (Lisa Williamson) child Bethany (Danielle Calvert), who needs a kidney transplant.
 Jack donates one of his kidneys to the daughter he has never known.
-Dawn's sister Jude (Davinia Taylor) tries to blackmail Jack about Bethany.
+Dawn's sister Jude Cunningham (Davinia Taylor) tries to blackmail Jack about Bethany.
 However, she ends up telling everyone in The Dog.
-Jack tries to explain to Celia, but she ends their marriage and leaves for America with Darren.
+Jack tries to explain to Celia, but she ends their marriage and leaves for the US with Darren.

 Jack's love life takes another twist when new barmaid Jill Patrick (Lynda Rooke) arrives with her children Kate (Natasha Symms), Gina (Dannielle Brent) and Sol (Paul Danan).
 Jack and Jill embark on a relationship, eventually getting married.
 The marriage goes well, despite a feud between the Patrick children and the Osborne children.
 Jack is then devastated when Jill reveals she has a fatal brain tumour.
 He then agrees to look after her children when she dies.
 When Jill does die, Jack keeps his promise and cares for her children, helping Sol flee from the police abroad.
 Jack embarks on several other relationships after Jill, including Geri Hudson's (Joanna Taylor) mother Jacqui and Izzy Cornwell's (Elize du Toit) mother Patty.
 Natalie Osborne (Tiffany Mulheron), Jack's troubled niece, arrives from Scotland for the half-term after her parents have marital problems.
 Natalie starts at Hollyoaks High School.
 However, her older sister Rachel arrives and tells Jack that Natalie is hiding that she has not got good grades at school in Scotland.
 For her own good, Jack sends her back home.